nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-Value of the input command is now "r".
+Value of the input command is now `r`.

 </box>